Officer who shot Tyre King, 13, argues race wasn’t a factor

 “This was an unquestionably tragic loss of life,” but the officer’s “conduct was objectively reasonable under the circumstances that he faced,” an attorney wrote in the filing.

-A message seeking comment was left for a lawyer representing Tyre’s family.
+“The Columbus Division of Police knew Mason was a dangerous officer long before he killed Tyre, yet they did nothing to stop him,” Sean Walton, a lawyer for the family, said by email in response to the new filing.

+Mason had been involved in three previous shootings, including a fatality, and was cleared of any wrongdoing in each of those cases.

-Mason shot Tyre in September 2016 while responding to a reported armed robbery.
+He shot Tyre in September 2016 while responding to a reported armed robbery.
 One of the teens Tyre was with had robbed a man on the street to get gas money using an air pistol borrowed from — and immediately handed back to — Tyre, who tucked it into his pants before the group fled from responding police, according to the robber’s sworn statements cited in the filing.

 Mason said that when he confronted that teen and Tyre as they ran toward him, he repeatedly ordered them to get down but Tyre didn’t comply.
 Instead, he told investigators, Tyre pulled from his waistband what appeared to be a real weapon, and the officer fired three shots in quick succession.